-Let’s see what Enterprise State Roaming (ESR) feature of Azure AD is.
-Also, let’s go through and understand how useful is ESR feature for Windows Autopilot Deployment.
+Let’s see what the Enterprise State Roaming (ESR) feature of Azure AD is.
+Also, let’s go through and understand how useful is ESR feature is for Windows Autopilot Deployment.

-But, what about personalized settings configured by user like:
+But, what about personalized settings configured by users like:

 - Windows Settings

 - Edge settings